Alberta separatism: 1984 to mid-2010s: Decline of separatism and rise of the Reform and Conservative Parties of Canada

+Mid-2010s to present: Surge of support for separatism and proposed referendum on separation

-Support for Albertan separatism has increased significantly with the Canadian federal election victory of Justin Trudeau's Liberal Party on October 19, 2015.
-Trudeau, the son of Pierre Trudeau, became prime minister with a majority government, and re-inspired the Alberta separatist movement.
-While speaking at a town hall in Peterborough, Ontario, on January 13, 2017, Trudeau said, "We can't shut down the oil sands tomorrow.
+Support for Albertan separatism increased with the Canadian federal election victory of Justin Trudeau's Liberal Party on October 19, 2015.
+At a town hall in Peterborough, Ontario, on January 13, 2017, Trudeau said, "We can't shut down the oil sands tomorrow.
 We need to phase them out.
 We need to manage the transition off of our dependence on fossil fuels.
 That is going to take time."
-The next day at a Calgary vs Edmonton hockey game in Edmonton, Trudeau was loudly booed by the crowd.
-His unpopularity in Alberta is a significant rallying point for Alberta separatists.
-The topic of Alberta separating from Canada is the subject of a number of mainstream media reports.
+At a hockey game in Edmonton the next day, Trudeau was loudly booed by the crowd.
+His unpopularity in Alberta was a significant rallying point for separatists.
+The topic of Alberta separating from Canada was the subject of a number of mainstream media reports.

-Geopolitical analyst Peter Zeihan in his 2014 book The Accidental Superpower presented reasons why he believed both Alberta and the United States would benefit from Alberta joining the United States as the 51st state.
-On page 263 of his book he says:

-The core issue is pretty simple.
-While the Québécois—and to a slightly lesser degree the rest of Canada—now need Alberta to maintain their standard of living, the Albertans now need not to be a part of Canada in order to maintain theirs.

-Zeihan also stated: "Right now, every man, woman and child in Alberta pays $6,000 more into the national budget than they get back.
+In 2015, geopolitical analyst Peter Zeihan said: "Right now, every man, woman and child in Alberta pays $6,000 more into the national budget than they get back.
 Alberta is the only province that is a net contributor to that budget — by 2020, the number will exceed $20,000 per person, $40,000 per taxpayer.
 That will be the greatest wealth transfer in per capita terms in the Western world."
-Per Statistics Canada, in 2015 Alberta paid $27 billion more into the federal treasury than it received back in services.
-Authors writing for Vice News said: "Anywhere else in the world, this would be a secessionist crisis ...
-There is no other place in the world where you have one province that is lightly populated but very rich, that doesn't have a certain degree of rebellion.
-The redistribution system that Canada has with the transfer payments, anywhere else would have social instability.
-But to be blunt, Canadians are just too damn polite."
+Per Statistics Canada, in 2015 Alberta paid $27 billion more into the federal treasury than it received in services.
+Zeihan also said: "Alberta as an independent country doesn’t solve a huge number of problems.
+If it left Canada, its currency goes through the roof because all it has is oil exports, and that would drive agriculture out of business.
+It would be a one-horse economy in a very short time [...]
+Seceding to the U.S. becomes the only political and economic option.
+If you do that, the inflation issue goes away, the tax problem goes away, the security problem goes away."
+In 2026, Zeihan said Alberta would be "screwed" if it became an independent country because oil and grain are "US dollar denominated commodities [...] exporting for hard currency, you have an inflationary environment very, very, very quickly [...] it would be difficult to survive in a country that now has a very, very limited labor pool".